swipetor/.github/profile/README.md

 - Homescreen app icon for iPhone and Android
 - Commenting
 - Notifications for interactions
-- Possibility of cloud hosting with no setup - contact and check

-_This is a free and open-source project, independent of any company or commercial interests._
+_This is a free and open-source personal project, independent of any company or commercial interests._